FuzzyHerbivore/yokai-parade/README.md

 Everything is wired up by invoking methods from encapsulating to contained states and scenes, and signals in the other direction, in accordance with best practices of Godot.

-Oh and also mind the little animation that runs stutter-free during the level load screen by using ResourceLoader.load_threaded_request... unless you play the game in the browser, where I had to hide it because the HTML5 exports of Godot don't support multi-threading.
+Oh and also mind the little animation that runs stutter-free during the level load screen by using ResourceLoader.load_threaded_request... unless you play the game in the browser, where I had to hide it because the HTML5 exports of Godot don't support multi-threading (Browsers only support multi-threading when using the `Web Worker` API).

 ### [Enemies](./enemies)
 Enemies are also basically state machines, implementing the same split as described above.
 There are two 'elemental' types of enemies, fire and air, and each has a walking and flying variant.
 Both variants function very differently,